This updated article was originally published on 9/20/20.

 Too often being highly collaborative gets confused with consensus.
 Consensus is poison for rapid decision making.
 Accountability to one another and feeling safe to share and have ownership can be truly transformational for a culture, enabling it to pivot quickly and move in meaningful, new directions.

 Accountability and collaboration can be complementary, and accountability can drive collaboration.
 You own the decision you make, for better or for worse.
 The last thing you would do is shut yourself off from feedback or from enlisting the cooperation and collaboration of people inside and outside the organization that can help you.

 Strong leadership in culturally flat organizations gives people wide latitude to act and make decisions as well as voice their opinions.
 In times like these, we need leadership at all levels and be prepared to step aside as other voices come to the table.
 Doing so allows an organization to realize and capitalize on the potential of nontraditional leaders.

 Create an innovation biome

 Solving real needs is about bringing value to the marketplace.
-ZOOM being the most downloaded app in the world went beyond delivering the value of digital connection; it created specific features for educators because they understand how educators work.
-The value was borne by listening to a group of potential users and tweaking the tool to make it better for them.
+Zoom being the most downloaded app in the world went beyond delivering the value of digital connection; it created specific features for educators because they understand how educators work.
+The value was born by listening to a group of potential users and tweaking the tool to make it better for them.

 Three types of innovation

-Another attribute of innovation is ‘acceptance’ and not falling into the trap of Kodak, who doubled down on their core business – film – instead of accepting digital technologies (even when they had invented the technology).
-In ‘networked developments’, things don’t happen in silos.
-A great example is the idea of transdisciplinarity, which is an interconnectivity across disciplines.
+Another attribute of innovation is acceptance and not falling into the trap of Kodak, who doubled down on their core business —film—instead of accepting digital technologies (even when they had invented the technology).
+In networked developments, things don’t happen in silos.
+A great example is the idea of transdisciplinary, which is an interconnectivity across disciplines.
 Challenges of innovation may be better solved with a transdisciplinary mindset instead of a disciplinary approach.